VirgilSecurity/virgil-e3kit-js/README.md

 // we decrypt the message and check that it is sent by "alex@myapp.com"

 ```
-You can find more examples [in examples folder](example) and https://e3kit.readme.io.
+You can find more examples in [examples folder](example) and on https://e3kit.readme.io.

 ## Docs
 Virgil Security has a powerful set of APIs, and the documentation below can get you started today.